 In light of the above, CRH considers that the likelihood of such risk materialising is very low and that the impact of such risk may be low.

-4.1.4 Risks relating to the global health crisis
+4.1.4 Risks relating to the geopolitical and economic environment

-CRH's debtors - also its shareholders - are the major French banking groups particularly sensitive to macro-economic and market conditions in the Euro zone.
+The debtors - also shareholders - of CRH, as the largest French banking groups, are particularly sensitive to the macroeconomic and market conditions prevailing in the Eurozone.